tvlfyi/tvix/eval/docs/known-optimisation-potential.md

   We can statically detect the conditions for tail-call optimisation.
   The compiler should do this, and it should then emit a new operation for doing the tail-calls.

+* Optimise inner builtin access [medium]

+  When accessing identifiers like `builtins.foo`, the compiler should not go through the trouble of setting up the attribute set on the stack and accessing `foo` from it if it knows that the scope for `builtins` is unpoisoned.

+  The same thing goes for resolving `with builtins;`, which should definitely resolve statically.